Is Sports Betting Legal in Connecticut?

 You can easily make sports wagers online in Connecticut.
 Connecticut sports gambling is legal for both local and offshore sportsbooks.
 Even though Connecticut-based online sportsbooks are now available, three in total, we still find the offshore sportsbooks to be the best.

-Here are the top five CT online betting sites that we recommend.
+Here are the top CT online betting sites that we recommend.
 More on why below.

 Bonus: